urianchang/Algorithms/readme.md

 ## Directory:

+    * 'AdventOfCode' - Advent of Code challenges
     * 'Codility' - Lessons completed from the Codility Platform
     * 'CodingDojo' - Algorithms from the Coding Dojo workbook.
 Completed with JavaScript.
     * 'HackerRank' - Algorithms from HackerRank.
 Completed with Python.
+    * 'LeetCode' - Problems from Leet Code.
     * 'Misc' - Algorithms from miscellaneous resources.
     * 'Sorts' - Practice with sorting algorithms.